dilkhush727/HTTP-5110-0NB/README.md

 ![image](https://github.com/user-attachments/assets/9346407d-4a65-456d-b300-e432c1d897c4)

-### Important Notice: This repository contains my weekly work for this course.
-Familiarizing yourself with web development concepts is essential for anyone looking to pursue a career in this field.
+### Notice: This repository contains my work for this course.
+Familiarizing yourself with web development concepts is essential for anyone pursuing a career in this field.

 # Example Code
 Here is a simple HTML template for a web development project: